LadySageX86/SCGSM-RE/README.md

 There must be only one key/value pair per line, and there must be no spaces between the parameters and pipe.

-## Changes from original version
+## Changes from previous versions

+### August 26, 2020
+- Added new `cast_value` function to easily parse flag values and store in variables.

+### August 25, 2020
-Project renamed to avoid conflicts with another SCFS.
+- Project renamed to avoid conflicts with another SCFS.

-In the original C++ implementation of *SCGSM*, there was a function called `sc::GSM::parse()` that would read the *.scgs* file line by line and split it into separate strings.
+- In the original C++ implementation of *SCGSM*, there was a function called `sc::GSM::parse()` that would read the *.scgs* file line by line and split it into separate strings.
 This function was unnecessary in the Rust Edition and all that functionality has been condensed into the `SCGSM::load_flags()` function instead.

-Originally *.scgs* files would end with the line "ENDFLAGS", however this was decided to be redundant and thus removed from this version of the specification.
+- Originally *.scgs* files would end with the line "ENDFLAGS", however this was decided to be redundant and thus removed from this version of the specification.

 ## Glossary
 `pub struct Flag` - Structure which defines all of the in-game flags.
 Has two member variables, `pub key: String` and `pub value: String`.